Snowbird Review

 Mineral Basin

 On the south side is Mineral Basin.
 That high-speed quad is the most popular on the mountain because it’s a great intermediate zone.
 It has to be the most popular lift in Utah based on my experience.
 There is always a line there.
-Snowbird in general is a bit crowded and that is a direct result of the quality of the place.
+Snowbird in general is a bit crowded and that is a direct result of the ease of access and overall quality and variety.

 Don’t miss